A GP employer’s guide to managing frequent short-term absences

 • enable the GP to direct their time and resources on patient services.

-Contact us.
+Fill out our employment advice form to make a request.
 The service is free for practices where a partner is a BMA member.

 James Nolan is an adviser on the BMA employer advisory service